kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 # from the _right_ up to and including that first `.`.
 #
 basename="${filename%.*}"
-echo "basename is ${filename%.*}"
+echo "basename is $basename"
 ```

 ### Mnemonics behind the `#` and `%` symbols

 The use of the symbols `#` and `%` in the pattern matching expressions might seem arbitrary or whimsical.
 For a start, they do not conform to the usual delimiters `^` and `$` for the beginning and end of a line.
 Because we are dealing with strings rather than lines here, those symbols are not used.

-One other point to keep in view constantly is to avoid looking at `bash` pattern matching through the lens of [regular expressions](https://www.regular-expressions.info/tutorial.html) [@posixcharclass; @introbashregex; @writeregexp].
+One other point to keep in view constantly is to avoid looking at `bash` pattern matching solely through the lens of [regular expressions](https://www.regular-expressions.info/tutorial.html) [@posixcharclass; @introbashregex; @writeregexp].
 There are some similarities, but the two are not identical.

 So, [what's the dope](https://www.ldoceonline.com/dictionary/the-dope-on-somebody-something) on `#` and `%`?
 These two symbols have been chosen for their near universal usage as a prefix and suffix respectively.
 It is customary to write `#1` for "number one", and `20%` for "twenty percent", where you will notice that the `#` is written as a _prefix_ and the `%` is written as a _suffix_ to the number.